Taritsyn/LibSassHost/nuget/LibSassHost.Native.win-x86/readme.txt

    DESCRIPTION
    ===========
-   This package complements the LibSassHost package and contains the native implementation of libSass version 3.4.3 for Windows (x86).
+   This package complements the LibSassHost package and contains the native implementation of LibSass version 3.4.3 for Windows (x86).

-   For correct working of the libSass require `msvcp140.dll` assembly from the Visual C++ Redistributable for Visual Studio 2015.
+   For correct working of the LibSass require `msvcp140.dll` assembly from the Visual C++ Redistributable for Visual Studio 2015.

    ====================